eslint/eslint/docs/rules/padding-line-between-statements.md

     - `"for"` is `for` loop families.
 This matches all statements that the first token is `for` keyword.
     - `"function"` is function declarations.
     - `"if"` is `if` statements.
+    - `"iife"` is immediately invoked function expression statements.
+This matches calls on a function expression, optionally prefixed with a unary operator.
     - `"import"` is `import` declarations.
     - `"let"` is `let` variable declarations.
     - `"multiline-block-like"` is block like statements.
 This is the same as `block-like` type, but only if the block is multiline.